 AKG C1000S Condenser Microphone

-AKG C1000S Condenser Microphone Details
+AKG C1000S Condenser Microphone Applications

 AKG C1000S Condenser Microphone Features

-- Gold sputtered microphone capsule and XLR pins give high immunity against humidity
+- Gold sputtered microphone capsule and XlR pins give high immunity against humidity

 - Powered by internal AA batteries or by phantom power for use with any equipment and every application

 - Bass cut and -10 dB switchable for amazing versatility in every situation

 - Presence boost adapter provides three frequency settings for different sound sources

 - Unique polar pattern converter allows the microphone to be switched from cardioid to hyper-cardioid

 AKG C1000S Condenser Microphone Specifications